-The developer/applicant shall comply with either Subsection A, B or C below:
+The developer/applicant shall comply with either subsection A, B or C of this section.

-- A. Public Art Requirement.
+A.Public Art Requirement.
 The developer shall acquire and install public art on or in the vicinity of the development site, in accordance with provisions of this chapter.
-The value of the public art, including acquisition and installation costs, shall be at least as follows: - 1.
-Residential Development Project.
-The value of the public art shall equal 0.5% of the residential development project's building valuation (exclusive of land). - 2.
-Commercial Development Project.
-The value of the public art shall equal 0.75% of the commercial development project's building valuation (exclusive of land). - 3.
-Industrial Development Project.
+The value of the public art, including acquisition and installation costs, shall be at least as follows:

+1. Residential Development Project.
+The value of the public art shall equal 0.5% of the residential development project's building valuation (exclusive of land).

+2. Commercial Development Project.
+The value of the public art shall equal 0.75% of the commercial development project's building valuation (exclusive of land).

+3. Industrial Development Project.
 Industrial Development Projects must pay an in-lieu fee pursuant to subsection B below which shall equal 0.25% of the industrial development project's building valuation (exclusive of land).

-Any such public art shall be subject to the approval of the City Council, after receiving a recommendation from the Community and Cultural Affairs Commission.
+Any such public art shall be subject to the approval of the City Council, after receiving a recommendation from the City Manager, or his/her designee, Community and Cultural Affairs Commission.
 As an alternative the developer may elect to donate public art to the City for placement on public property pursuant to Section 17.60.110.

-B. Monetary Contribution In-Lieu of Public Art.
+B.Monetary Contribution In-Lieu of Public Art.
 In lieu of acquiring and installing public art on or in the vicinity of the development site pursuant to subsection A of this section, the developer may elect to make a monetary contribution to the City's Art in Public Places Fund as follows:

-- 1. Residential Development Project.
-In the amount equal to 0.5% of the residential development project's building valuation (exclusive of land). - 2.
-Commercial Development Project.
-In the amount equal to 0.75% of the commercial development project's building valuation (exclusive of land). - 3.
-Industrial Development Project.
-Industrial Development Projects must use this option and pay the in lieu fee in the amount equal to 0.25% of the industrial development project's building valuation (exclusive of land). - C. Nothing in this section shall prohibit the applicant from placing an approved public art with a value, including acquisition and installation costs, in totaling an amount less than the Art in Public Places Program allocations provided for in this section, provided that, in that event, the developer shall also pay into the City's Art in Public Places Fund an amount equal to the difference between the Art in Public Places Program allocation and the value, including costs of acquisition and installation, of the public art placed.
+1. Residential Development Project.
+In the amount equal to 0.5% of the residential development project's building valuation (exclusive of land).

+2. Commercial Development Project.
+In the amount equal to 0.75% of the commercial development project's building valuation (exclusive of land).

+3. Industrial Development Project.
+Industrial Development Projects must use this option and pay the in lieu fee in the amount equal to 0.25% of the industrial development project's building valuation (exclusive of land).

+C. Nothing in this section shall prohibit the applicant from placing an approved public art with a value, including acquisition and installation costs, totaling an amount less than the Art in Public Places Program allocation provided for in this section, provided that, in that event, the developer shall also pay into the City's Art in Public Places Fund an amount equal to the difference between the Art in Public Places Program allocation and installation and installation, of the public art placed.
 This subsection C shall not apply to Industrial Development Projects.
+(Ord.
+670 6-19-18; Ord.
+593 1-17-17; Ord.
+518 § 2, 2010; prior code § 159.29.050)